JohnORaw/RTKBase/RPiBase/build.md

 Read the [parts list](Parts.md) before you start!

 1. Configure the PI and do updates, see [1].
+Ensure you have enabled the serial port, but disabled the console.
 2. Enable and test SSH and VNC.
 3. I am using a Waveshare 10.1 screen.
 Add the following lines to /boot/config.txt